What is a Contract?

 - Breach of contract

 At Berdan Paralegal we have years of experience dealing with these types of disputes and agreements.

 - Release/waiver agreements

-- Legal documents ( within scope of practice )
+- Breach of Contract ( within our scope of practice )

 Contracts should always be in writing.
 Although oral contracts are binding, their validation is much harder to prove.